frica/blog/content/pages/now.md

 Borrowing the concept from [Derek Sivers](https://nownownow.com/about), this is the important stuff right now.

-\- Last updated: 31-08-2025
+\- Last updated: 21-09-2025

 # me

-* School starts again tomorrow!
-That means back to the busy family life...
+* Weather starts being cold again...
+Complicated to stay sane with the news.
+Finding comfort in family and friends.

 # Blog